Welcome to Walyalup

 Step 3 – Planning your visit

-• Don’t forget to read the Planning Your Visit section so you are prepared for your visit to the Museum.
+• Don’t forget to read the Planning Your Visit section (below) so you are prepared for your visit to the Museum.

 • If you are booking for more than one class, please share this page with your fellow class teachers.